sgpx/notes/errors-bugfixes-help/README.md

 # SCP/SFTP gives `received message too long`

+newlines after export in bashrc can cause bash to echo environment variables when it loads

 bashrc motd etc have to be silent for noninteractive sessions in order to not interfere with scp

 ```